Benedict T. Viviano

-He is probably best known for his book The Kingdom of God in History and the St. Matthew section of the New Jerome Bible Commentary.
+He was probably best known for his book The Kingdom of God in History and the St. Matthew section of the New Jerome Bible Commentary.

 Early life

 Viviano was born in St Louis.
 In a city of French foundation but mainly German population with a strong African American minority, his family belonged to the city's community of Italian people, itself divided into Lombards and Sicilians.
 He went to Christian Brothers College High School in St. Louis.
 After two years of university, he entered the Dominican order in 1959 and was ordained a priest in 1966.

 Viviano had been interested in Scripture since the age of 12, and was assigned to write a doctorate in that subject.
 His education included studies in Washington, D.C. (the Catholic University of America), Boston (Harvard University), Durham, North Carolina (Duke University), Rome (Pontifical Biblical Institute), and Jerusalem (Ecole Biblique).
 He spent shorter times at a rabbinical seminary in Cincinnati and at University of Tübingen and University of Vienna.